Game Preview: Condors at Wranglers, 12 p.m.

 ONE GOAL HAS BEEN THE DIFFERENCE

-Five of the Condors first seven games this season have been decided be one goal.
-The team is 2-2-1 in such contests.
+Six of the Condors first eight games this season have been decided be one goal.
+The team is 2-2-2 in such contests.

 MAJICIAN

-Viljami Marjala collected his fifth assist through seven games on Dineen's goal.
-He is still in search of his first AHL tally.
+Viljami Marjala collected his six assist through eight games on Dineen's goal yesterday.
+He is still in search of his first AHL tally, but is second on the team in helpers.

 POWERING THROUGH

-Despite a streak of six consecutive games with a power play goal ending on Wednesday, the Condors are fifth at 24.1% on the man advantage, converting on 7/29 chances so far this season.
+Bakersfield has a power play goal in seven of eight games.
+The Condors are fifth at 25.8% on the man advantage, converting on 8/31 chances so far this season.

 NEAR THE TOP

-Rem Pitlick has points in five of seven games this season and leads the Condors with nine points (2g-7a) overall.
-He is t-11th in the league scoring race early on.
+Rem Pitlick has points in six of eight games this season and leads the Condors with 10 points (3g-7a) overall.

 BERTA BOYS